 Panelists discuss and score the grant using an established rating system.
 The subgrant panel’s funding decisions are then presented as recommendations to the ACMC board of trustees.
 The board votes and gives final approval to the subgrant panel’s recommendations.

 ACMC holds one grant period each year–July 1 to June 30.
 All grant and matching funds must be spent during this granting period.
 Any unused funds must be returned to ACMC.

 2018-19 GRANT DEADLINE: 5:00 p.m. on August 24, 2018.

-NOTE: This is not a postmark deadline; Applications and all attachments must be submitted by the deadline in order to be considered for funding.
+NOTE: This is not a postmark deadline; Your application and all attachments must be in the Arts Council’s office by the deadline in order to be considered for funding.

 All grant payments are contingent upon availability of funds from the State of North Carolina.